binaryoverload/FlareBot-Selfhosting/SELFHOSTING.md

  - Java 8 JRE and JDK
  - PostegreSQL v10 (Configured with a database for FlareBot's data.
 Usually called `flarebot`)
  - Git

+##### Disclaimer
+This guide assumes basic command-line experience and knowing how to run Java programs.
+If this is not you, then you shouldn't be doing this!

  ### FlareBot Installation
  - Run `git clone https://github.com/binaryoverload/FlareBot-Selfhosting.git` to clone the repository into a local folder.